hwayne/learntla/content/temporal-logic/usage/index.md

 * Use separate models for invariants and temporal properties.
 * Use smaller sets of model values to check liveness than safety.
 * Consider testing the same temporal property among several models with different setups.
-* Do not use symmetric model sets.
+* Do not use symmetric model sets when testing liveness.